SepehrSPR/E-commerce-Intelligent-Assistant-Framwork/README.md

   - `ComparisonRAG`: Extracts two items for comparison queries
   - `ParameterizedRAG`: Extracts structured arguments for search queries using BM25, semantic search, and embeddings

-- **Extensibility & Flexibility**
+### **Extensibility & Flexibility**

+- **Classifiers are interchangeable**
-  - Classifiers can be replaced with other Persian or multilingual models
+  You can replace FaBERT-based classifiers with any other Persian or multilingual models (e.g., mBERT, XLM-R, GPT-based API classifiers, etc.).

+- **RAG LLM backends are swappable**
-  - RAG LLMs can use alternative APIs (DeepSeek, OpenAI, Cohere, etc.)
+  You can use different LLM APIs such as DeepSeek, OpenAI, Cohere, or any custom local model.
+  Only the LLM wrapper class needs to be updated.

-  - Prompts are fully customizable to modify response behavior, tone, or output format
+- **Prompts are fully customizable**
+  You can change reasoning style, tone, safety rules, extraction logic, and output format in each RAG module as needed.

+- **Dataset schemas are flexible**
-  - Dataset classes and fields can be added, removed, or modified, but corresponding adjustments must be applied in code modules and prompt-building logic
+  Dataset classes and fields can be added, removed, or renamed.
+  Whenever schema changes, make sure to update:
+  - The related model training scripts
+  - The routing logic in `route.py`
+  - Prompt construction in each RAG module
+  - Weaviate schema (if applicable)

+- **Embedding model can be replaced easily**
+  The system currently uses a local **BGE embedding model**, but you can swap it with:
+  SentenceTransformers models, OpenAI embeddings, Cohere embeddings, or any HuggingFace embedding model.

-  - Compatible with Persian and English queries
+- **Supports multilingual and English adaptation**
+  With proper dataset adjustments and prompt tuning, the entire system can be switched to English or become fully bilingual **without modifying the core architecture**.
 ## Project & Dataset Structure
 ```text
 persian-query-system/